 Why do you personally care so much?

 It's a matter of conscience.
-Australia sent fighters in the Spanish Civil War and supported the French Resistance during the Second World War.
+Australia sent fighters in the Spanish civil war and supported the French resistance during the Second World War.
 It has always been a case in the past.

 What do you tell people to expect when they ask you about fighting in the Middle East?

 I tell them it's not the same as fighting with the Australian army.
 There are a range of differences.
-You need to get your own weapon once you get there, which can be faulty and expensive (usually around $900 AU).
+You need to get your own weapon once you get there, which can be faulty and expensive (usually around AU$900).
 Then the Peshmerga [Kurdish Army] don't have heavy weapons like ISIS, which they stole off the Iraqi army.
 Also Medevac services are limited—there's no helicopter coming if you get shot.
 Also you might get caught in an airstrike as the international alliance won't know that you're there.

 Is there a pattern to the type of people who want to fight?

 No there's a variety.
 Some are army vets who have never adjusted to civilian life, others are doctors or nurses who want to go over and help the Kurds by being medics.
-They're people just utilizing their skills, l but if I think they're unsuitable I'll tell them.
+They're people just utilising their skills, l but if I think they're unsuitable I'll tell them.
 Same with if they're untrained.
 I noticed that one of the Australians killed—Reece Harding—had no military training.
 He was clearing mines and stepped on a mine when he walked off the clear track.
 This is why if you don't have the training, I'd caution against going.

 Not that I know of but I'm heading there next month so I'm sure I will meet a few Aussies, Europeans, Americans, and British.
 I want to see what is actually happening over there so I can offer better advice.